When doing any sort of tensor/array computation in python (via numpy,

 1No configuration file found.2No pyproject.toml file found.3Assuming Python platform Linux4Searching for source files5Found 1 source file6pyright 1.1.2997/mnt/bad_shape_typing.py8 /mnt/bad_shape_typing.py:30:71 - error: Argument of type "tuple[Literal[3], Literal[3]]" cannot be assigned to parameter "shape" of type "ShapeNDType@rand_normal_matrix" in function "rand_normal_matrix"9 Type "Shape2D[SIDE, SIDE]" cannot be assigned to type "tuple[Literal[3], Literal[3]]" (reportGeneralTypeIssues)101 error, 0 warnings, 0 informations11Completed in 0.535sec

-is telling us we've incorrectly typed square
+pyright is telling us we've incorrectly typed square and that it's

-shape.
+incompatible with a 3x3 shape.
 Now we know we need to go back and fix the

 type to what a type checker should expect.